splunk/public-o11y-docs/gdi/prometheus-go/prometheus-go.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `prometheus-go` monitor type by using the SignalFx Smart Agent Receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `prometheus-go` monitor type for the Smart Agent Receiver.

 This monitor wraps the {ref}`prometheus-exporter` to scrape Prometheus Go collector and Prometheus process collector metrics for Splunk Observability Cloud.